-Public hearings were held March 18 and 19, 2008, to receive comments on the Draft Environmental Impact Statement/Draft Section 4(f) Evaluation.
-The public hearing provided an overview of the study and allowed participants the opportunity to comment either on a comment form, to a court reporter, or via the Internet.
-Comments were also received via email and fax.
-Neither the owner of Kovacs Bar nor the Pastor of St. Paul AME Church have objected to relocation and they have indicated support for the project.
-One St. Paul AME Church member said at the public hearing that she was upset about the project.
-The DEIS/Draft Section 4(f) Statement was distributed to the appropriate federal, state, and local agencies, and was made available for public review and comment from February 29 to May 29, 2008, including no fewer than 15 days before the public hearing.
+A public hearing will be held after publication and distribution of the Draft Environmental Impact Statement/Draft Section 4(f) Evaluation.
+The public hearing will provide an overview of the study and allow participants the opportunity to comment either on a comment form, to a court reporter, or via the Internet.
+This document is being distributed to the appropriate federal, state, and local agencies, and will be made available for public review and comment for at least 45 days, including no fewer than 15 days before the public hearing.